-3.1 Before classes: Pupils should not arrive before 8.30 a.m., unless this is unavoidable.
-Any pupil who does, should enter by the front door and wait in the Assembly Hall (or as instructed) until the 8.30 a.m. bell before going to the cloakroom.

-Pupils may occupy classrooms under general supervision, unless directed otherwise.

-3.2 At Break: Pupils may go outside, use the Assembly Hall, Dining Hall or next period classroom under general supervision (but not laboratories, workshops, Art/Home Economics rooms, gyms or Drama/Music Suites - unless a teacher is present).
+- 3.1 Before classes: Pupils should not arrive before 8.30 a.m., unless this is unavoidable.
+Any pupil who does, should enter by the front door and wait in the Assembly Hall until the 8.30 a.m. bell before going to the cloakroom to leave belongings or organize materials from lockers.
+Pupils may then occupy classrooms under general supervision, unless directed otherwise. - 3.2 At Break: Pupils may go outside, use the Assembly Hall, Dining Hall or next period classroom under general supervision (but not laboratories, workshops, Art/Home Economics rooms, gyms or Drama/Music Suites unless a teacher is present).
 Locker bays should only be used for the collection of bags and books and other personal belongings.